Canada lowers flags after discovery of bodies at school site

 From the 19th century until the 1970s, more than 150,000 First Nations children were required to attend state-funded Christian schools as part of a program to assimilate them into Canadian society.
 They were forced to convert to Christianity and not allowed to speak their native languages.
 Many were beaten and verbally abused, and up to 6,000 are said to have died.

 The Canadian government apologized in Parliament in 2008 and admitted that physical and sexual abuse in the schools was rampant.
-Many students recall being beaten for speaking their native languages; they also lost touch with their parents and customs.
+Many students recalled being beaten for speaking their native languages.
+They also lost touch with their parents and customs.

 Indigenous leaders have cited that legacy of abuse and isolation as the root cause of epidemic rates of alcoholism and drug addiction on reservations.